MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/08-exercise-debug-search-issues.md

 ## Create your search solution

-Before you can begin using a Debug Session, you need to create an Azure Cognitive Search service.
+Before you can begin using a Debug Session, you need to create an Azure AI Search service.

 1. [Deploy resources to Azure](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoftLearning%2Fmslearn-knowledge-mining%2Fmain%2FLabfiles%2F08-debug-search%2Fazuredeploy.json) - if you're in a hosted VM, copy this link and paste into the VM browser.
 Otherwise, select this link to deploy all the resources you need in the Azure portal.

     ![A screenshot of the arm deployment template with fields entered.](../media/08-media/arm-template-deployment.png)

-1. Under **Resource Group**, select **Create new**.
+1. Under **Resource Group**, select your provided resource group or select **Create new** and type **debug-search-exercise**.
-1. Type **debug-search-exercise**.
-1. Select the closest **Region** to you.
+1. Select the closest **Region** to you, or use the default.
 1. For **Resource Prefix**, enter **debugsearch** and add a random combination of numbers or characters to ensure the storage name is unique.
 1. For the Location, select the same region you used above.
 1. At the bottom of the pane, select **Review + create**.
 1. Wait until the resource is deployed, then select **Go to resource group**.

-## Import sample data
+## Import sample data and configure resources

 With your resources created, you can now import your source data.

-1. In the listed resources, select the search service.
+1. In the listed resources, navigate to the storage account.
+Go to **Configuration** in the left pane, set **Allow Blob anonymous access** to **Enabled** and then select **Save**.
+1. Navigate back to your resource group, and select the search service.
 1. On the **Overview** pane, select **Import data**.

       ![A screenshot showing the import data menu selected.](../media/08-media/import-data.png)